rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-06-46223ce74056c721-settlement-order-in-the-matter-of-suspected-front-running-of-trades-of-big-clien.md

 source: sebi
 stocks: []
 tags:
-- settlement-order
-- front-running
+- enforcement
 - fraudulent-trade-practices
+- investigation
 - pfutp
-- enforcement-action
+- settlement-order
 - wrongful-gains
 title: Settlement Order in the matter of suspected front running of trades of Big Client- Societe Generale by Chaturvedi Group